 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-This lamp is always attributed to the Raak Amsterdam company from The Netherlands, but it does not appear in any of the catalogues.
+This lamp is almost always attributed to the Raak Amsterdam company from The Netherlands, but it does not appear in any of the catalogues.
 It also has no label (most Raak lamps does).
 Most of the time they are sold without the purple acrylic lampshade and the chromed metal ring as you can see below, so beware!

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.